angarsky/diveintopython/learn/statements/if.md

 print(result)  # Output: Odd
 ```

-In the example above, the ternary statement checks if the number is even or odd.
+In the example above, the ternary statement checks if the number is even or odd with ternary operator `if`.
 If the number is divisible by 2 (i.e., the remainder of the division is zero), the `result` variable will be assigned the string `'Even'`, and if it's not divisible by 2 (i.e., the remainder is one), the `result` variable will be assigned the string `'Odd'`.

 ### Check if a list is empty or not